 Linedancing is not as you normally see it portrayed on TV with thumbs in the belt loops and a lot of thigh slapping with people dressed in cowboy outfits.
 It’s enjoyed by people of all ages, you don’t need a partner and we also dance to all genres of music from rock ‘n’ roll, to country and even music from the Charts.
 So, if you know your left from your right, then you can do it.

-If you are in the area, pop in and visit us and join in the fun.
 We don’t take it too seriously and all you need to join in is a decent pair of shoes and a smile, although the smile is difficult when you are concentrating on the steps!

 Copyright © All Rights Reserved web master Ian Thurlow